WoTTsecurity/agent/README.md

 **WARNING:** WoTT is currently in beta.
 Use in production at your own risk.

+IoT is becoming a global phenomenom.
+Virtually any device can now be connected to the internet from smart TVs to fridges with many developers looking to develop their own IoT technology.
+However with more connectivity comes more security risks; with IoT devices providing more gateways for network attacks and fraudulent access.

-## What is this?
+## What is the WoTT Agent and what does it do?

-**tl;dr** Simplified security for IoT developers
+**TL;DR:** Providing simplified security for IoT developers

-The goals for WoTT Agent is to:
+WoTT aims to reduce that vulnerability by providing the security for you so that you can focus on your development.
+We want IoT developers to be able to develop their technology comfortable in the knowledge that their devices are secure from end-to-end.

+At its core, WoTT provides a few things:

- * Simplify encryption of device communication
+ * Simplified encryption of device communication
- * Provide cryptographic identity of sender (such that the receiver can trust that the sender is who it claims to be)
+ * Cryptographic identity for your devices (verifying the identity of an accessing device)
- * Enable you to remove hard coded credentials from your application and firmware
+ * Enabling the removal of hard coded credentials from your applications and firmware and allowing you greater control of credentials through WoTT

-The first build-block we need in order to facilitate encrypted communication between two peers is a cryptographic certificate [1].
-This is provisioned automatically through the WoTT agent.
-At its core, this serves both as the means to enable encrypted communication, as well as each unique device’s identity.
+In order to facilitate encrypted communication between two peers, we need a cryptographic certificate.
+WoTT provides this through the agent [1].
+This serves both as a means for enabling encrypted communication, as well as giving each unique device a recognisable identity.
+It is this identity that we use to secure and verify inter-device connection.

-With the certificate installed on the device, we’re able to establish connections to devices and services and cryptographically prove we are whom we claim to be [2].
-It’s worth pointing out that this is different than how say your browser works.
-In such scenario, you as the client (i.e. the browser) verifies that the remote server (e.g. https://www.google.com) is indeed the being served from Google’s server and not an impersonator.
-There is however no way for Google to cryptographically know that you are who are (which is why you need to login in order to access your email).
-With WoTT however, we’re able to add this piece, which essentially means that there is no longer a need for username and passwords, since we can cryptographically prove that the client/user is indeed who he/she/it claims to be.
+With the WoTT Agent certificate installed on a device, we can then establish connections to other devices and services by using the certificate to cryptographically prove the identity of said device [2].
+**Note**, this is *not* the same as how your browser works.
+In this scenario, the client (i.e. your browser) verifies that the remote server (e.g. https://www.google.com) is actually being served from Google’s server and not an impersonator.
+There is however no way for Google to cryptographically verify who you are- hence why you are required by Google to login with your details to access your email.

+WoTT's Agent allows you to bypass the need for username/passwords by providing a certificate unique to your device that can be used to verify your identity.
+It is through these certificates that WoTT secures your devices and allows them to communicate with each other.

 * [1] We do this by issuing an x509 certificate from our own Certificate Authority (CA).
 * [2] This is done using something called Mutual TLS, or mTLS for short.